jpaoad31/fa22-cse110-lab4/explore/devtools/devtools-pt2.md

 1. The "bug" is that the two values are stored as strings: '#' + '#' so the addition operation performs string concatenation rather than addition.
-2. Use a function to convert the summands to numeric values before the addition operation.
+2. Use a function `Number()` to convert the summands to numeric values during the assignment of `result`.